 Last-minute Christmas shopping at Westfield

-Westfield London opens until 11pm on selected days in the run-up to Christmas and Westfield Stratford City just one hour earlier at 10pm, allowing for some late-night scrambling to find that special gift that has been eluding you all day.
+Westfield London opens until 11pm on most days in the run-up to Christmas and Westfield Stratford City just one hour earlier at 10pm, allowing for some late-night scrambling to find that special gift that has been eluding you all day.